 - Sit-to-Stand Support: Four sturdy castors and a welded steel frame do not bend with age — they offer continuous support for users who can bear their own weight when making height adjustments or transferring in and out of beds, couches, and other chairs.

-- Cordless Charging: The chair has a lasting battery life — three to five years at least — and you can charge it overnight when you’re not using it, removing the risk of tripping over loose cords.
+- Long-Lasting Battery: The Independence Chair™ by VELA operates on a 24-hour battery system that you can charge overnight when you’re not using it, removing the risk of tripping over loose cords.
+Batteries should last at 3-5 years, but users have reported longer battery life.

 Make Preventing Falls at Home Much Easier